• The results are being filtered by the department: Red Hot Strings

 Matt Munisteri

-Artistic Curator, Red Hot Strings
+Artistic Director, Red Hot Strings

 Guitarist, singer, songwriter, and Brooklyn native Matt Munisteri grew up with early interest in American folk music that led him from finger-style Country and Ragtime guitar, through Blues, to Tin Pan Alley and Jazz.
 His own compositions, and lauded guitar playing, accurately reflect this life-long immersion in the history of American Popular Song; linking rural and urban, long-gone with contemporary.